erichpriemer123/Home-Lab/Docs/Ceph Installation.md

 ### OSDs:
 Each host has a usb 3.1(10Gb throughput) to sata connector for external ssds.
 Since I'm using small form factor devices, I decided to go for an external storage solution due to the lack of space in each device.
 3 of the hosts have 1x480GB SSD.
 1 host has 1x2TB SSD.
 Having OSDs of different sizes is also not ideal, but I'm working with what I have.
-Ceph will assign a larger weight to this OSD device, so more of the data is written there than the other 3 drives.
+Ceph will assign a larger weight to the 2TB OSD device, so more of the data is written there than the other 3 drives.

 ### Ceph Pool:
 Accept defaults for this.
 Used all available OSDs to create the pool.
 VMs should now be able to utilize this for storage.